bmikaberidze/XPE/README.md

 - Experiments were run inside a Docker container based on an official PyTorch runtime image.
 - The same container supports **CPU-only** and **NVIDIA GPU** execution.
-- GPU usage is enabled by running Docker with `--gpus all`.
+- GPU usage is enabled by running Docker with `--gpus all`; **full training is intended for GPU**.
+- CPU runs are supported but are meant for debugging or small-scale sanity checks.
 - No support is provided for non-NVIDIA GPUs.

 ---